-"Community Seller" an individual who makes Donations to PayPal Giving Fund to benefit a Charitable Beneficiary through eBay for Charity Listings.
+"Community Seller" an individual who makes Donations to PayPal Giving Fund to benefit a Charitable Beneficiary through Listings on an online marketplace, such as eBay.

 "DPA" the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (and any re-enactment or replacement of or amendment or extension to such legislation) and any other applicable law or regulation relating to the protection of Personal Data.

-"Direct Seller" a Participating Charity or individual associated with the charity who registers with us so as to sell Listings through eBay for Charity in support of their own organisation.
+"Direct Seller" a Participating Charity or individual associated with the charity who registers with eBay so as to sell items through eBay for Charity in support of their own organisation.

 "Donation" a donation from a Community Seller or Donor to PayPal Giving Fund to benefit a Charitable Beneficiary.

-"Donor" an individual or business who or which makes a donation to PayPal Giving Fund to benefit a Participating Charity.
+"Donor" an individual or business who or which makes a donation to PayPal Giving Fund to benefit a Charitable Beneficiary.